digigaia/kudu/kudune/README.md

 ```

-## build a new container from scratch
+## Build a new container from scratch

 ```sh
 kudune destroy    # ensure that we don't have a lingering docker container kudune start-node
 ```

-## build a new container with a given config file
+## Build a new container with a given config file

 ```sh
 kudune destroy    # ensure that we don't have a lingering docker container kudune start-node --config <CONFIG_FILE.INI>
 ```

-## set our own default config instead of nodeos default
+## Set our own default config instead of nodeos default

 in particular, we want to expose the http port to all listeners, not only localhost